henspace/text2lesson/readme-building.md

-# Text2Lesson
+# RapidQandA

-Text2Lesson is an application to simplify the creation of lessons and quizzes using a simple plain text file.
+RapidQandA is an application to simplify the creation of lessons and quizzes using a simple plain text file.

 ## Build process